HandsomeCoder/java-utility/README.md

 # java-utility
-This project contains utility class which can help to improve the code readability and reduce the chance of bugs
+This project contains a variety of utility classes that has the following advantages:

+- Improve the code readability
+- Reduce redundant code for validation
+- Reduce the chance of bugs